 “That’s adversely affected their businesses tremendously because (of) having to travel greater distances so you can only do so many trips per day when they could do so much more (before),” he said.

-A similar suit brought by United Demolition against the Kossoudjis was dismissed.
+Sorg said his clients won on summary judgment a similar suit brought by United Demolition against the Kossoudjis.
 Green asked for punitive and exemplary damages of $10 million, plus attorney fees and court costs.

 Green said the Kossoudji family knew of the asbestos and if his client knew about it, “it would have been handled totally differently.”